apache/singa-doc/docs-site/docs/install-win.md

   - In Additional Include Directories, add path of GLOG_INCLUDE_DIR, CBLAS_INCLUDE_DIR and Protobuf_INCLUDE_DIR which were used in step 2 above.
     Add also build and build/include folders.
-  - Goto Additional Library Directories and add the path to openblas, protobuf and glog libraries.
+  - Go to Additional Library Directories and add the path to openblas, protobuf and glog libraries.
 Add also build/src/singa_objects.dir/Release.
-  - Goto Additional Dependencies and add libopenblas.lib, libglog.lib and
+  - Go to Additional Dependencies and add libopenblas.lib, libglog.lib and libprotobuf.lib.
-    libprotobuf.lib.
 Fix the names of the two libraries: gtest.lib and singa_objects.lib.